Plant Family: Badderwort Family, Lentibulariaceae

 Common Bladderwort (Utricularia vulgaris) is a submergent aquatic species often found int the quite heavily vegetated areas of lakes and marshes.
 The plant has pretty little yellow flowers that protrude from the water’s surface and from a distance resemble pea flowers.

-The most interesting feature of Common Bladderwort, and others of the genus its the presence of bladders.
-These structure all the plants to consume animals and obtain nutrients.
-When an animal such as a waterflea gets close it triggers hairs on the bladder, which cause the bladder to suddenly swell.
-This creates a vacuum which sucks in the zooplankton.
+The most interesting feature of Common Bladderwort and others of the genus is the presence of bladders.
+These structures all the plants to consume animals and obtain nutrients.
+When an animal such as a waterflea gets close, it triggers hairs on the bladder, which causes the bladder to suddenly swell.
+This creates a vacuum that sucks in the zooplankton.
 Even tiny, newly hatched fish can fall victim to the bladders.
-You can tell when the bladders are full because they are dark and filled with digesting zooplankton, and other invertebrates.
+You can tell when the bladders are full because they are dark and filled with digesting zooplankton and other invertebrates.

 Also see Horned Bladderwort